cppandpython/winlocker/README.md

 <br>

-winlocker — Locks the system and encrypts files
+winlocker — Lock the system and encrypt files

 <br>